-At the foot of Dundret mountain you will find one of Gällivare’s finest buildings: Fjällnäs Castle.
-Fjällnäs is a wooden castle, built in 1888 by the chief of the mining company; Carl Otto Bergman.
+At the foot of Dundret mountain, you will find one of Gällivare’s finest buildings: Fjällnäs Castle.
+Fjällnäs is a wooden castle, built-in 1888 by the chief of the mining company; Carl Otto Bergman.
 Primarily it was a residence and an office, but it was also built to impress the members of the parliament and other senior officials who visited Malmberget with surroundings.
 In 1894, Fjällnäs received a celebrity visit by King Oscar II who stayed in the castle.
-In the middle of 1890s, parts of the castle were destroyed in a fire, probably caused by C.O.
+In the middle of the 1890s, parts of the castle were destroyed in a fire, probably caused by C.O.
 Bergman’s son, Otto (it is said that he devoted himself to chemistry experiments).
-When the castle was restored, it got two towers instead of one, as well as the new exterior that still remains today.
+When the castle was restored, it got two towers instead of one, as well as the new exterior that remains today.

 Visiting address: Fjällnäsgränd 45, 982 39 Gällivare